zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 .. image:: /lys_instr_/tutorial_/template2_1.png

-In the **Detector** panel, the upper plot displays the updated dataset as a 2D array, while the lower plot shows the live spectrum from the most recent frame.
+In the **Detector** panel, the upper plot displays the live-updated dataset as a 2D array and the lower one shows the live spectrum from the most recent frame.
-The image above shows the results after completing a full 36-frame acquisition by clicking the "Start" button with no scan loops configured.
+The snapshot above shows the results after a complete 36-frame acquisition (started with **Start** button and no scan loops configured).
+The grayscale of the upper plot has been adjusted for better visibility: double-click the plot area to open the **Graph** tab on the right, open the **Images** tab under it, select the data item (here ``wave3``), and set the ``Min`` and ``Max`` values.
+(For more on customizing plots, see the *lys* documentation.)

-As before, you can enable spatial mapping by adding scan loops for the "x" and "y" axes in the Scan tab.
+As before, you can enable spatial mapping by adding scan loops for the "x" and "y" axes in the **Scan** tab.